pambonian/quiz-completed/README.md

 ```
 Part 4 (Bonus).
 Describe how this page could be modified to detect if previously set values in the inputs had changed.
 ```
+any(x in myforminstance.changed_data for x in ['firstName', 'middleName', 'lastName', 'email'])
 ```